LTibbs/SCINet_tutorials/EnTAP/EnTAP_README.md

 # EnTAP Setup and Usage on Ceres

 This guide explains how to set up and run **EnTAP** on the SCINet Ceres HPC cluster.
 EnTAP (Eukyarotic Non-Model Transcriptome Annotation Pipeline) is used for functional annotation of de novo transcriptomes in eukaryotes.
+Input file is a CDS fasta file for the genome.

 For more information abot EnTAP see https://entap.readthedocs.io/en/latest/index.html and https://gitlab.com/PlantGenomicsLab/EnTAP.